arnegroskurth/TempFile/README.md

 $ composer require arne-groskurth/temp-file
 ```

-TempFile suggests also using the [symfony/http-foundation](https://github.com/symfony/http-foundation) package to have a convenient wrapper for HTTP responses.
+TempFile suggests also installing the [symfony/http-foundation](https://github.com/symfony/http-foundation) to be able to directly convert temporary files to HTTP response objects.

 ## Example